smile-health/api-user-guide/Inventory-Service.md

 ## System Data Architecture

-For more information on the Inventory System Architecture, please visit the **System Data Architecture**.
+> ℹ️ For more information on the Inventory System Architecture, please visit the **System Data Architecture**.

 ---